Axinom/drm-sample-player-ios/readme.md

 https://developer.apple.com/documentation/foundation/urlsessiontaskdelegate

 ### Downloaded content folder structure

+Downloaded content can be obtained and accessed as follows:
+1. Open Devices and Simulators screen in Xcode (Window -> Devices and Simulators).
+2. From the list of connected devices, choose the one that has Axinom DRM Sample Player installed.
+3. In the opened window under installed apps section, select Axinom DRM Sample Player and then choose Download Container option accessible from the App container actions menu indicated by three period signs at the bottom).
+4. To view the downloaded application container, right click on it and select Show Package Contents.
+While doing that, make sure that hidden files are shown in Finder (shortcut: "Command + Shift + period" to toggle hiding/showing hidden files) because some files or folders might not be visible otherwise.

 The following screenshot shows how the downloaded file structure looks like on an iOS device.
-Downloaded Fairplay keys are stored inside _keys folder.
+Downloaded Fairplay keys are stored inside .keys folder.
 Audio and video content is located under .movpkg folder.
+Contents of that can also be viewed by right clicking on it and selecting the Show Package Contents option.
 Video fragments are saved into a subfolder which name starts with "0" and the audio fragments folder name starts with "1".
 The third folder named "Data" contains the HLS master playlist.
 Finally, boot.xml describes the .movpkg folder content.

 ![DownloadedFileStructure](DownloadedFileStructure.png "DownloadedFileStructure")